gvwilson/thirdbit/src/fiction/iffy/index.md

 *Couple more minutes 'til everythin's back online.
 We gotta go that way.*
 Their arm jerked to point.
-With the sentry bot loping along at her heels, they set off at a run.
+They set off at a run with the sentry bot loping along at her heels.

 Sandrine had never been to Bharati before, or if she had,